KipCollo/ToolsCorn/DevOps/Containerization/Docker/Readme.md

 # Show live resource usage statistics of a Docker container with a given container ID or name
 docker stats 42f170966ce613d2a16d7404495af7b3295e01aeb9142e1fa1762bbdc581f502

 # Change directory to the Python hello world project
 cd /in28Minutes/git/devops-master-class/projects/hello-world/hello-world-python

-# Build a Docker image with a given tag
-docker build -t in28min/hello-world-python:0.0.2.RELEASE .

 # Run a Docker container with a Python hello world application, mapped to port 5000
 docker run -p 5000:5000 -d in28min/hello-world-python:0.0.2.RELEASE